cabintech/FXCoreMP/why.md

 platform.
 Since this project's inception the FXCore toolset has improved in many areas, but we still find this macro capability very useful for non-Gooeycore FXCore programming.

+Note that FXCoreMP *complements* the FXCore toolset, it does not replace it or disable any of its features.
+Programs written using FXCoreMP macros can also leverage all of the capabilities of the FXCore preprocessor (library functions) and the assembler itself.*

-In general our goal has been enable creation of constructs that are a bit closer to higher level language programming and abstract away details when possible.
+In general our goal has been improve the FXCore text-based programming experience.
+We have found it useful for creation of constructs that are a bit closer to higher level language programming while abstracting away details when possible.
 For example it is possible to create a macro that emulates a high level language 'switch' style statement that branches to one of several target locations based on the value of a variable (register).

-Note that FXCoreMP *complements* the FXCore toolset, it does not replace it or disable any of its features.
-Program written using FXCoreMP macros can also leverage all of the capabilities of the FXCore preprocessor (library functions) and the assembler itself.
+Of course at the basic level it is still assembler language with hard limitations (like no backward branching, thus no looping constructs).
+We use FXCoreMP macros to create moderately complex data structures in Memory Registers which improves readability and insures the MRs are initialized and used correctly.

+The lack of looping capability in the instruction set makes it important to be able to easily reuse large blocks of code.
+For example if a complex operation needs to be done (say) on 3 different delay buffers, there is no way to write code once and write a FOR loop to run it multiple times.
+The code must be physically duplicated, and each copy is customized to some degree (different buffer address, maybe different parameters and control signals).
+FXCoreMP macros are ideally suited to these scenarios.
+The code block can be written and tested, then easily turned into a macro in the same source file, and then invoked multiple times to create multiple expansions of the code block with customizations as needed by macro arguments.
+All this is can be done in a single source file with minimal extra syntax.

 There are other programming language macro processors, why create a new one?
 The first version of this project used the C language preprocessor (CPP) which is well known in the software community.
 However